Free online instant HTML editor and cleaner

 Depending on your source document, you can use the HTML editor for two things:

-Convert visual documents to HTML code
+Convert rich-text documents to HTML code

 Let's say you've got a PDF document you'd like to publish on a website.
 Select the souce then copy-paste it in the visual editor on the left side.
 This will convert the content and show the corresponding source code on the right instantly.
 Use the forementioned cleaning options or make further changes with either of the editor areas - whichever you're more familiar with.